State visit: Czech Republic

+Finland

+The Protocol Services of the Ministry of Foreign Affairs is responsible for arranging high-level international visits and Finland's own state events.
+The task of the protocol services is to take care of receiving, escorting, accommodation, transportation and meal arrangements for guests.

+In Finland, state visits usually follow a certain pattern that has already become a tradition.
+The official reception ceremonies take place in front of the Presidential Palace or alternatively at Helsinki Airport.
+At the reception ceremony, the head of the visiting country, together with the President of Finland, inspects the guard of honor to the rhythm of the Björneborgarnas marsch.
+After the inspection of the honor guard and the performance of the national anthems, the heads of state greet the public from the balcony of the Presidential Palace, from where they move to the yellow salon to drink welcome toasts, take official photos and exchange gifts and badges of honor.

+Usually, the official program includes at least the laying a wreath on Marshal Mannerheim's grave at the Hietaniemi Cemetery, and a visit to the Parliament House or the Helsinki City Hall.
+The visit usually ends with state dinners held at the Presidential Palace, where the heads of state give their speeches.

 France

 State arrival ceremonies are held at either the Elysee Palace or Les Invalides, with the participation of the Infantry and Fanfare Band of the French Republican Guard Band and the 1st Infantry Regiment of the Republican Guard.
-The Vestibule d'Honneur (Hall of Honour) in the Elysee is where the President of France meets visiting dignitaries and holds bilateral meetings.
+The Vestibule d'Honneur (Hall of Honour) in the Elysee is where the president of France meets visiting dignitaries and holds bilateral meetings.
 Towards the end of the visit, the head of state or governments will give a speech at the Palais Bourbon to the Senate of France, and will hold meetings with members of parliament.
 Sometime during the state visit, the visiting dignitary will lay a wreath at the Tomb of the Unknown Soldier at the Arc de Triomphe.

 Georgia

 State visits in Georgia are held outside the Presidential Palace of Georgia in Tbilisi.
 Ceremonial honours are provided by the Honour Guard and the Band of the National Guard of Georgia.
 The band plays Georgian Army songs during the inspection of the honour guard.
-During the Presidency of Mikheil Saakashvili, the band played the March of the Preobrazhensky Regiment during state visits.
+During the presidency of Mikheil Saakashvili, the band played the March of the Preobrazhensky Regiment during state visits.

-During state visits, dignitaries usually meet with the Prime Minister, Chairperson of Parliament, and the Catholicos-Patriarch of All Georgia separately from the president.
+During state visits, dignitaries usually meet with the prime minister, chairperson of the Parliament, and the Catholicos-Patriarch of All Georgia separately from the president.
 State dinners are also held inside the presidential palace with officials from both countries present.